TerryV8/click-count/docs/terraform_routing.md

 10.123.0.0/16         local                     active      No 0.0.0.0/0             igw-0a16112bf05f1795c     active      No
 ```
+shows us that:
-shows us that if the IP target is in the IP range 10.123.0.0/16, so it will be routed to the local (corresponding to the IP range of VPC), otherwise, it will be forward to the internet gateway
+- if the IP target is in the IP range 10.123.0.0/16, so it will be routed to the local (corresponding to the IP range of VPC),
+- otherwise, it will be forward to the internet gateway